-15 4 Discussion and conclusion
+4 Discussion and conclusion

-Three approaches closely mimic the on-going and future changes in the seawater carbonate chemistry: gas bubbling, addition of high- CO_2 seawater, and combined addition of acid and bicarbonate and/or carbonate.
-All three methods increase dissolved inorganic carbon at constant total alkalinity, a situation that closely resembles the changes

-- in the carbonate chemistry that have occurred during the last 200 years and are expected to continue during the next few hundreds years.
-All three approaches therefore offer precise control of carbonate chemistry variables, which reach target values at the beginning of a perturbation experiment.
+Three approaches closely mimic the on-going and future changes in the seawater carbonate chemistry: gas bubbling, addition of high-CO2 seawater, and combined addition of acid and bicarbonate and/or carbonate.
+All three methods increase dissolved inorganic carbon at constant total alkalinity, a situation that closely resembles the changes in the carbonate chemistry that have occurred during the last 200 years and are expected to continue during the next few hundreds years.
+All three approaches therefore offer precise control of carbonate chemistry variables, that reach target values at the beginning of a perturbation experiment.
 Gas bubbling is the easiest to implement and can be used to maintain constant conditions over long periods of time.
-However, during - 25 bubbling, biological processes (e.g., calcification, dissolution of CaCO3, nutrient uptake and release) can alter the carbonate chemistry by changing total alkalinity even though the concentration of dissolved inorganic carbon remains constant.
-Also, in all three approaches, calcification can deplete the concentration of Ca^{2+} when the organism to volume ratio is high or the incubation time long.

-The approach that adds CO_3^{2-} and/or HCO_3^{-} appears of limited practical because 5 most carbonate chemistry variables reach values that far from target values.
-Several studies have used acid addition to manipulate the carbonate chemistry.
-Although this technique offers precise control of pCO_2 in systems closed to the atmosphere, it also alters total alkalinity which drives other carbonate system variables to levels far from those expected in the future.
-That is, pH is lower than its target value, DIC remains 10 unchanged (whereas it increases under natural ocean acidification), and the CaCO3 saturation state) as well as the concentrations of bicarbonate and carbonate.
-To avoid this drawback, it is recommended to first add bicarbonate or carbonate or both, to increase DIC, before adding acid.
+However, during bubbling, biological processes (e.g., calcification, dissolution of CaCO3, nutrient uptake and release) can alter the carbonate chemistry by changing total alkalinity even though the concentration of pCO2 remains constant.
+Also, in all three approaches, calcification can deplete the concentration of Ca2+ when the organism to volume ratio is high or the incubation which drives other carbonate system variables to levels far from those expected in the future.
+That is, pH is lower than its target value, DIC remains unchanged (whereas it increases with natural ocean acidification), and the CaCO3 saturation states as well as the concentrations of bicarbonate and carbonate are higher than the target values.
+To avoid this drawback, it is recommended to first add bicarbonate or carbonate, or both, to increase DIC, before adding acid.